ToshioCP/Gtk4-tutorial/gfm/sec9.md

 The point is how to build the window.

-- 25-27: Generates GtkApplicationWindow and sets the title and default size.
+- 25-27: Creates a GtkApplicationWindow instance and sets the title and default size.
-- 29-30: Generates GtkBox `boxv`.
+- 29-30: Creates a GtkBox instance `boxv`.
 It is a vertical box and a child of GtkApplicationWindow.
 It has two children.
-The first child is a horizontal box includes buttons.
+The first child is a horizontal box.
-The second child is GtkNotebook.
+The second child is a GtkNotebook.
-- 32-33: Generates GtkBox `boxh` and appends it to 'boxv' as a first child.
+- 32-33: Creates a GtkBox instance `boxh` and appends it to `boxv` as a first child.
-- 35-40: Generates three dummy labels.
+- 35-40: Creates three dummy labels.
 The labels `dmy1` and `dmy3` has a character width of ten.
 The other label `dmy2` has hexpand property which is set to be TRUE.
 This makes the label expands horizontally as long as possible.
-- 41-44: Generates four buttons.
+- 41-44: Creates four buttons.
 - 46-52: Appends these GtkLabel and GtkButton to `boxh`.
-- 54-57: Generates GtkNotebook and sets hexpand and vexpand properties TRUE.
+- 54-57: Creates a GtkNotebook instance and sets hexpand and vexpand properties TRUE.
 This makes it expand horizontally and vertically as big as possible.
 It is appended to `boxv` as the second child.

 The number of lines is 33(=57-25+1) to build the widgets.
-And we needed many variables (boxv, boxh, dmy1 ...).
+And we needed many variables (`boxv`, `boxh`, `dmy1`, ...).
 Most of them aren't necessary except building the widgets.
 Are there any good solution to reduce these work?